Walsall F.C.: A series of ups and downs (1995–2022)

 Graydon was dismissed in January 2002 following a 2–0 defeat against local rivals West Brom.
 Colin Lee took over and secured survival in the second tier for the first time since the early 1960s.
 The 2002–03 season saw Walsall avoid relegation again.
 However, the 2003–04 campaign ended in relegation despite a storming start which had seen the club on the brink of the play-offs going into the New Year.
 A slump in form saw Lee sacked in April and the appointment of star player Paul Merson as manager did not halt the slide.
-Walsall were ultimately relegated, agonisingly by a single goal, despite a 3–2 victory over Rotherham United on the season's final day in front of a record Bescot Stadium crowd of 11,049.
+Walsall were ultimately relegated, by a single goal, despite a 3–2 victory over Rotherham United on the season's final day in front of a record Bescot Stadium crowd of 11,049.

 Despite the club's relegation and no previous managerial experience, Merson was immediately appointed as full-time manager of the club in May 2004.
 A poor season in League One almost ended in successive relegations and the 2005–06 season then turned into a disastrous one for Walsall and Merson.
-After increasing supporter pressure following a string of bad results, culminating in a 5–0 defeat at Brentford, Merson's reign as Walsall manager came to an end in February 2006.
+After increasing supporter pressure following a string of poor results, culminating in a 5–0 defeat at Brentford, Merson's reign as Walsall manager came to an end in February 2006.
 However, it was too late and Walsall were relegated on 22 April 2006, after losing 3–1 to Huddersfield Town.

 Richard Money was tasked with reviving the club's fortunes in League Two.
 An impressive start to the season was maintained throughout and, despite a mini-blip in February, Walsall remained in the top three for almost the entire season and were promoted back to League One after beating Notts County 2–1 away from home.
 On the final day of the season Walsall drew 1–1 at Swindon Town, thanks to a last-minute goal by Dean Keates in front of 3,419 travelling fans, to secure the League Two title.